 This is the mummy I hear called Pentaware but better known as "Unknown man E".
-Many of the last one hundred and twenty five years most famous Egyptologist's have believed that this could be the body of this twentieth dynasty Prince who was found guilty in a conspiracy to kill his father the last great Pharaoh of the New kingdom Rameses III.
+Many of the last one hundred and twenty five years most famous Egyptologist's have believed that this could be the body of this Twentieth Dynasty prince who was found guilty in a conspiracy to kill his father the last great pharaoh of the New Kingdom Ramses III.

-Whatever happened to Rameses history is not entirely clear however ancient papyrus' tell us that the plot was discovered and those found guilty would have faced a death by impalement with exceptions of the most senior conspirators who like the Prince were allowed to commit suicide.
+Whatever happened to Ramses history is not entirely clear however ancient papyrus' tell us that the plot was discovered and those found guilty would have faced a death by impalement with exceptions of the most senior conspirators who like the prince were allowed to commit suicide.

 Over the 500 years of the New Kingdom I would expect dozens of courtiers to have left their courts in disgrace including perhaps Akhenaten, Smenkara, Bey, High Priest Amenhotep and possibly Senenmut.